Doriandarko/claude-engineer/readme.md

 ## 🚀 Usage

 On Windows run the `run.bat` script to automatically install all dependencies and then start the Claude Engineer interface:
 ```
 run.bat
 ```

 On Linux or Mac run `run.sh` instead.

-Make the script executable by running
+Make the script executable by running:
 ```
 chmod +x run.sh
 ```

-Run the script using .
+Run the script using:
 ```
 ./run.sh
 ```